-- Job search.
-There is no time limit for use of job search to meet the 24-month work requirement. - Provision of child care or care to any incapacitated or disabled individual. - Work in exchange for some benefit such as, but not limited to, free rent, utilities, clothing or food.
+- Community Work Experience, such as JOIN, CWEP or other work experience programs available in the community. - Community Service programs are those structured programs in which WV WORKS participants perform work that provides a direct benefit for the community and are supervised directly by a community agency. - Provision of child care for another TANF recipient engaged in a Community Service activity. - Work in exchange for some benefit such as, but not limited to, free rent, utilities, clothing or food.
 There is no requirement that a monetary amount be assigned to the work for purposes of meeting this requirement. - Enrollment in any educational activity including high school, high school equivalency training, college, technical or vocational school or job skills training.

-There is no time or enrollment limit when using an educational activity to meet the 24-month work requirement. - Any other activity which, in the judgment of the Worker and/or Supervisor serves to provide community benefit or enhance personal responsibility and for which time spent can be documented.
+Any activity must be structured so that documentation is possible.